nongyulin/Reproduction-of-Kaggle-Great-Works/README.md

 * Done By: Andre Sionek
 * Language: Python

-> - Good example to deal with imbalanced data.
+> - Good example to learn **imblearn** to deal with imbalanced data.
 > - Good to carefully read and reproduce the code and comments, which not only teach us how to do a good EDA work, and also show us how to be a good Dara Scientist.

+## 4 A Tale of 4 Kaggler Types by IDE use 2018 Survey
+* Dataset:
+	1 2018 Kaggle ML & DS Survey
+* Done By: Rob Muller
+* Language: Python

+> Good to know what IDE to learn if you want to be a Data Scientist.